 Born in Frankfurt-am-Main in 1918, Feiler fled to England from Nazi rule in 1933, studying at the Slade School of Art alongside Patrick Heron and Bryan Wynter.
 During the war, Feiler was interned, and received his diploma from the Slade in absentia.
 In 1941, he was employed as an art master at Eastbourne College, and in 1946 began teaching at the Royal West of England College of Art.
 In 1949, Feiler visited Cornwall, a trip which inspired minimal, painterly abstractions of the local landscape.
-Here he met up with schoolmates Heron and Wynter - with whom he exhibited at Bristol Art Gallery in 1949 – and was introduced to William Scott and Peter Lanyon.
-After a successful solo show at the Redfern Gallery in 1953, Feiler moved to Kerris, near Penzance.
+Here he met up with schoolmates Heron and Wynter - with whom he exhibited at Bristol Art Gallery - and was introduced to William Scott and Peter Lanyon, who became lifelong friends.
+After a successful solo show at the Redfern Gallery in 1953, Feiler moved to Kerris, near Penzance, buying a disused chapel.
 He began teaching at the St Ives summer school started by Terry Frost, and his work was included in group shows alongside that of Wynter, Lanyon and Scott.
 His abstracted, heavily encrusted landscapes, likened by Scott to the paintings of Nicolas de Staël, immediately distinguished Feiler's work from that of his St Ives contemporaries.
 Examples were soon bought by major museums; for example, Large Welsh Bay was purchased by the Arts Council of Great Britain, from his Redfern show, in 1953.
 The paintings became more abstract by the end of the decade, and the Redfern selected Feiler for its seminal show, Metavisual Tachiste Abstract, in 1957.
-He was also part of the British Council's British Abstract Painting, which toured to Paris, Milan, Montreal, and Melbourne in 1957, and British Paintings in the 1960s at the Tate Gallery in 1961.
+He was also part of the British Council's British Abstract Painting, which toured Paris, Milan, Montreal and Melbourne, and British Painting in the 1960s at the Tate, in 1961.
 In 1964, Feiler showed alongside Lanyon, Roger Hilton and Alan Davie at the Arnolfini Gallery, Bristol.
 His paintings during the early 1960s grew more abstracted, consisting of heavily painted, subtle modulations of white, as Feiler sought to evoke the chalk cliffs, wind and sea-spray of the Cornish coast.

-However, Feiler was uncomfortable with the idea of being part of a group, and so in the late 1960s, his work took a quite different turn; inspired by the lunar landings, he began making simplified compositions of circles and vertical bars, reminiscent of Malevich's pure Supremacist studies.
+However, Feiler was uncomfortable with the idea of being part of a group, and so by the late 1960s, his work had taken a quite different turn; inspired by the lunar landings, he began making simplified compositions of circles and vertical bars, reminiscent of Malevich's pure Supremacist studies.
 Feiler was inching ever closer in his quest to capture what he termed 'elusive space'.
 This fascination with 'elusive space' had been inspired by several childhood experiences, notably when seeing the effects of light and shifting perspectives when mountaineering in the Alps, and when visiting the Market Gate of Miletus in the Pergamon Museum.
 In 1969, he painted a series of concentric squares, at the centre of which a circle was enclosed.
-This was the first of his so-called shrine paintings, which he spent the next four decades developing and refining, taking inspiration from early sights of classical architecture.
+This was the first of his so-called 'shrine' paintings, which he spent the next four decades developing and refining, taking inspiration from early sights of classical architecture.
 The delicate colour gradations also hark back to his Cornish landscapes, even if the paint by this time was applied in flat, meticulous strokes.
-His work had won the support of the art historian John Steer, and a solo exhibition was organised by the Scottish Arts Council.
-Curated by Bryan Robertson, it toured England and Germany from 1980 to 1981.
+Examples of these new paintings were unveiled as part of a solo exhibition organised by the Scottish Arts Council; curated by Bryan Robertson, it toured the UK and Germany from 1980 to 1981.

-Paul Feiler's Estate is represented by the Redfern Gallery.
+Paul Feiler's estate is represented by The Redfern Gallery.